Are You an Employee or an Independent Contractor?

 Social legislation is an ambiguous term.
 It is seldom defined when used.
 The reason for this lack of precise definition is because social legislation laws are a collective body of law (not a single law, per se) that seeks to promote the common good generally by protecting, assisting, and subsidizing a defined class of individuals considered to be in need of assistance in the employment world.

-NJ appears to define an employee vs. independent contractor somewhat differently depending on what law is being cited and/or how the employee vs. independent contractor relationship is impacted by that law.
+Social legislation in NJ appears to define an employee vs. independent contractor somewhat differently depending on what law is being cited and how the employee vs. independent contractor relationship is impacted by that law.
 One published case defined an employee one way when the case was brought under the Conscientious Employee Protection Act, yet the New Jersey Supreme Court addressed the proper analysis for determining who is an employee vs. an independent contractor another way under the New Jersey Unemployment Compensation Law and was the N.J.
 Wage Statute.
+The court relied upon the ABC test to justify its ruling.
+Under the ABC test, an individual is presumed to be an employee, unless it can be shown that all of the following are true:

 (A) The individual has been and will continue to be free from control or direction in the performance of their service(s), both under any contract of service and in the reality of the working relationship; and